Ivenyang/cocos-docs/manual/framework/native/gui/label/v3/en.md

-## Different changes
+## Different changes of old CCLabel

-LabelBMFont removed the function:
+LabelBMFont has removed following function:

 ```
 	CCBMFontConfiguration* getConfiguration() const;
 ```

-So you can't call this function to get _configuration(FNT file configuration properties) in v3.0 version any more.
+This function can’t be called to get _configuration(FNT file configuration properties) in v3.0 version any more.